sovrn/prebid-server-java/docs/rubicon/rubicon-config-app.md

 - `analytics.rp.enabled` - if equals to `true` the analytics information will be submitted to Rubicon Analytics Service.
 - `analytics.rp.host-url` - the protocol + host value to submit analytics (don't add `/event` at the end).
 - `analytics.rp.pbs-version` - indicates Prebid Server version in analytics request.
-- `analytics.rp.sampling-factor.global` - determines how many requests will be sent to Rubicon Analytics Service.
-Can be NULL or greater then 0.
-If NULL - analytics will be sent only if account sampling factor configured.
+- `analytics.rp.sampling-factor` - determines how many requests will be sent to Rubicon Analytics Service.
+If NULL or less or equals zero  - analytics will be sent only if account sampling factor configured.
-- `analytics.rp.sampling-factor.account.<ACCOUNT>` - determines sampling factor for particular account.
-Can be greater then 0 only.